They created the foundation and guided the growth of Venice Family Clinic.

 They created new, innovative programs at Venice Family Clinic that have established us as a model for others.

 Venice Family Clinic Art Walk & Auction would not exist today as a major art event and community celebration if not for the commitment and will of a dedicated crew of founding volunteers who united starting in 1979.
-They included Irma Colen, Ruth Bloom, Mona Colman, Marj Fasman, Sheila Goldberg, Elaine Stone, Adele Yellin, Marcia Bein, Linda Brownridge, Barbara Hirsch, Freya Ivener, Alice March, Laura Maslon, Claudio Sego, Elaine Stone, Betty Tuchman, Toby Waldorf and Hope Warshaw.
+They included Irma Colen, Ruth Bloom, Mona Colman, Marj Fasman, Sheila Goldberg, Elaine Stone, Adele Yellin, Marcia Bein, Linda Brownridge, Barbara Hirsch, Freya Ivener, Alice March, Laura Maslon, Claudia Sego, Betty Tuchman, Toby Waldorf and Hope Warshaw.
 They worked closely with Frank Gehry who helped to recruit artists.

 Dr. Susan Fleischman was Venice Family Clinic’s first chief medical officer and a strong advocate for community health initiatives.
 She helped build our homeless outreach program and developed programs specifically to help our patients manage their diabetes and other chronic diseases.